RetroDECK/ES-DE/USERGUIDE.md

 ### Multi-scraper

 The multi-scraper is launched from the main menu, it's the first option on the menu actually.
 Here you can configure a number of scraping options, all which are explained in more depth below when covering the main menu entries.

+**_Tip: Pressing the 's' key on the keyboard is a quick-skip shortcut rather than having to navigate to the 'Skip' button and selecting it._**

 ### Scraping process